Find Free Alabama Divorce Records & Obtain Certificates

 For instance, citizens in Jefferson County can use the online resources available at the Probate Court of Jefferson County website.9 For other counties, requesters are advised to consult the list of county courts, and the list of circuit clerks and contact the respective courts for more information.

-Similarly, interested persons can also visit the Alabama State Archives and the Department of Archives and History to locate and study family divorce records in the state.10
+Similarly, interested persons can also visit the Alabama State Archives and the Department of Archives & History to locate and study family divorce records in the state.10

-Common Law Marriages & Divorces in the State of Alabama
+Common Law Marriages & Divorces in the State of AL

 In 2016, the State Legislature passed Alabama Code 30-1-20 that banned common law marriages in the state, starting from 2017.11 Common law marriages that were approved or started in 2016 and before are still valid.
 Mensa et thoro is also not recognized by the Alabama legal system.